LoganFraser/VoronMods/FFCParts/readme.md

 As this progresses, I'll be adding a replacement XY and YZ board so this can be an entirely self-sourced option.

+I have a set of boards ordered and once I confirm they work as expected I'll be uploading the gerber files (and easyEDA sch/pcb files) for people to order their own.

 ![FFC PCBs](ffc-pcbs.png)

 ### BOM: